-Dr. Jenna Zigler’s Morning and Evening Routine for Dry Eye and Blepharitis
+Dr. Jenna Zigler’s Morning and Evening Routine for Irritated Eyes and Eyelids

-An eyelid cleansing routine is so important for those with dry eyes, blepharitis, and meibomian gland dysfunction.
+An eyelid cleansing routine is so important for those with dry, irritated eyes and eyelid inflammation.
 Your morning routine can be pretty simple but if you wear makeup, it's important to make sure you're removing your makeup completely at night.
 Leftover makeup is a breeding ground for bacteria.

 I occasionally wear waterproof mascara, which is notorious for being difficult to remove, so I'm going to give you a few tips on that and show you the rest of my eyelid cleansing routine, for both morning and evening.